 - Middle level: the mind… where we seemed to step outside of heaven and play with the idea of being separate from our Father in Heaven.

-- Bottom level: the world… the entire physical universe of time and space, projected from the idea of separation in the mind.
+- Bottom level: the world… the entire physical universe of time and space, including our bodies, brains and personalities… all projected from the idea of separation in the mind.

 The Course spends only a little time talking about Heaven, and what the experience of Heaven is like, but not too much… since that experience is beyond words, and time and space, and even the mind.